vega/altair/doc/getting_started/starting.rst

 Additionally, we see that grid lines and appropriate axis titles are automatically added as well.

-For more information on available marks and encodings, see :ref:`mark-reference` and :ref:`encoding-reference`.

 .. _basic-tutorial-aggregation:

 Data Transformation: Aggregation
 --------------------------------

 To allow for more flexibility in how data are visualized, Altair has a built-in syntax for *aggregation* of data.
 For example, we can compute the average of all values by specifying this